dohalloran/Heterorhabditis-bacteriophora-Re-annotation/README.md

 ## Data
 Re-annotation data are freely available in the re-annotation directory

-Data will also be attached the BioProject [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA418589/)
+Data will also be attached to the BioProject [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA418589/)

 ## Installation
 1. Clone the Heterorhabditis-bacteriophora-Re-annotation repo